My New York State License Has Been Suspended! What Do I do?

 When Your License is Suspended for any Reason:

 Regardless of whether your license was suspended for a definite or indefinite period of time, do not drive while your license is suspended.
-Doing so could put you at risk for additional penalties and fines, and could make it even harder to eventually get full driving privileges restored.
+Doing so could put you at risk for additional penalties and fines.
+It could also make it even harder to eventually get full driving privileges restored.
 More importantly, you can be arrested and charged with a criminal offense.

 More Reading